It’s that time of year again when Asian lady beetles invade homes in search of a warmer habitat.

 10. Natural Predators

-You can also introduce their natural predators into your garden to help control these beetles organically.
-This won’t work overnight, but it will slowly reduce the Asian lady beetle population over time.
+You can also introduce certain natural predators into your garden to help control these beetles organically.

 Some of the most common natural predators of Asian lady beetles are frogs, birds, and spined soldier bugs.
 Certain species of wasps also prey on ladybird larvae.

-Moreover, toads eat ladybird beetles [2], so I’m assuming they will eat these pests too.
+Moreover, toads eat ladybird beetles [2], so I assume they will eat these pests too.

 11. Vinegar